signalwire/ventbot/blog_post.md

 ## What is AWS Wavelength?

+Even 5G networks of today, which are up to 20 times faster than 4G, an application running on a mobile device incurs a latency of at least 100ms due to the many hops data has to travel through, in addition to normal overhead.

+Features such as natural language processing and other machine learning require the lowest possible latency to feel natural and available, and studies have shown that quick activation and response times are the most important characteristic an user looks for.

 Wavelength is an AWS infrastructure optimized for mobile edge computing on the 5G network.
 The unique feature of Wavelength is that it allows a company to move its services to the edge without re-architecting the entire application, as it permits running classic EC2 workloads closer to customers and almost without modifications.

 It acts as an extension of a company's AWS Private Network, so that the edge-deployed services can share resources with the internal servers and databases.
 Wavelength abstracts away all the complexity of an edge deployment.